dglt1/optimus-switch/README.md

 ### Usage after running install script:

-- `sudo set-intel.sh` will set intel only mode, reboot and nvidia powered off and removed from view.
+- `sudo set-intel` will set intel only mode, reboot and nvidia powered off and removed from view.
-- `sudo set-nvidia.sh`  sets intel/nvidia (prime) mode.
+- `sudo set-nvidia`  sets intel/nvidia (prime) mode.

 This should be pretty straight forward, if however, you cant figure it out, i am @dglt on the manjaro forum. i hope this is as useful for you as it is for me.